nnishiza/debian-knot/doc/reference.rst

 Rate limiting is based on the token bucket scheme.
 A rate basically represents a number of tokens available each second.
-Each response is processed and classified (based on several discriminators, e.g. source netblock, qtype, name, rcode, etc.).
+Each response is processed and classified (based on several discriminators, e.g. source netblock, query type, zone name, rcode, etc.).
 Classified responses are then hashed and assigned to a bucket containing number of available tokens, timestamp and metadata.
-When available tokens are exhausted, response is rejected or enters :ref:`SLIP<server_rate-limit-slip>` (server responds with a truncated response).
+When available tokens are exhausted, response is dropped or sent as truncated (see :ref:`server_rate-limit-slip`).
 Number of available tokens is recalculated each second.

-Default: 0 (disabled)
+*Default:* 0 (disabled)

 .. _server_rate-limit-table-size:

 rate-limit-table-size
 ---------------------

-Size of the hashtable in a number of buckets.
-The larger the hashtable, the lesser the probability of a hash collision, but at the expense of additional memory costs.
+Size of the hash table in a number of buckets.
+The larger the hash table, the lesser the probability of a hash collision, but at the expense of additional memory costs.
 Each bucket is estimated roughly to 32 bytes.
 The size should be selected as a reasonably large prime due to better hash function distribution properties.
 Hash table is internally chained and works well up to a fill rate of 90 %, general rule of thumb is to select a prime near 1.2 * maximum_qps.

-Default: 393241
+*Default:* 393241

 .. _server_rate-limit-slip: